adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/webjobs.md

 WebJob.
 You can trigger a run of the WebJob independently of the schedule that you configured when you linked the WebJob to the mobile backend.
 You can also view the logs for the WebJob.

+!!! info
+    You will see an additional resource group when you created a scheduler WebJob.
+This holds the Azure Scheduler resource that you will use.
+Azure Scheduler has a free tier which includes up to 3,600 job executions per month and 5 jobs.
+Ensure you delete the scheduler if you are not using it.

 ## An Image Resizing WebJob

 Scheduled WebJobs are great for report generation and maintenance tasks, but WebJobs can also be run continuously.